thecodesmith/gradle-enterprise-build-config-samples/gradle-enterprise-conventions-maven-extension/README.md

 ## Usage

+* Use a [Repository Manager](https://maven.apache.org/repository-management.html) as a [Mirror](https://maven.apache.org/guides/mini/guide-mirror-settings.html) to Maven Central
 * Create your own copy of the `extension` project
 * Address all `todo` comments
     * Update the `groupId` and `artifactId` in the [POM](extension/pom.xml) file